kyanha/veilid/INSTALL.md

 ## Post Install

-To let veilid access other nodes, you'll need to open up access to port 5150 for both tcp and udp.
-You can additionally open port 5151 as well, though if 5150 is open, that should be enough.
+To let veilid access other nodes in the wider network, you'll need to open up access to port 5150 for both tcp and udp.
+This is the port that the process uses by default.

+If something is already using port 5150, then veilid will attempt the next port up (ie, 5151).
+Veilid-server typically only has a single instance running on a machine.
+However, machines can run several different processes which include veilid-core.
+These additional processes will try to use ports 5151, 5152, and so on.

+In the event the listening port is not opened in the firewall, an application will still operate, though in a fairly degraded mode that relies on another node to relay incoming RPC messages to them.